Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Framework

 \section{Framework}

 The goal of this section is to introduce the class of \emph{SSP-NP-complete} problems, i.e. the class of all problems for which our meta-theorem is applicable.
 As explained in \cref{sec:technicalOverview}, we first consider linear optimization problems (LOP problems) and then an abstraction of LOP problems, which we call SSP problems.
-We then introduce the concept of a solution-preserving reduction, and finally define the class SSP-NPc.
+We then introduce the concept of an SSP reduction, and finally define the class SSP-NPc.